zawwz/lxsh/README.md

 Function names can be minified with `--minify-fct`, use `--exclude-fct` to exclude functions from being minified.

+Unnecessary quotes can be removed with `--minify-quotes`.

 Unused functions and variables can be removed with `--remove-unused`.

+Use `-M` to enable all of these minifying features (you still have to specify `--exclude` options when needed)

 ## Debashify